brian-nunez/adorable-avatars-go/README.md

 # Adorable Avatars

 Adorable Avatars is a set of assets when combined generate a random avatar.
 It is designed to be used by developers who need a quick image placeholder that is unique and adorable.
-The original idea and code was written in Node.js and is not longer maintained.
+The original idea and code was written in Node.js and is no longer maintained.
 Check out the original project [here](https://github.com/itsthatguy/avatars-api-middleware).

 This project is an API that exposes endpoints to generate avatars.